JakubKocerha/milestonep1-my-arctic-life/readme.md

     * Large

 * 5 media queries
     * The first media query layout and styling of content is for small devices like smartphones.
-It's intent was to make the layout of the content more appealing and easier to read from sizing, margin, paddings to layout of navbar, centering of text and additional back-to-top button for quicker navigation back to menu of the site.
+It intended to make the layout of the content more appealing and easier to read from sizing, margin, paddings to the layout of the navbar, centering of text, and additional back-to-top button for quick navigation back to the menu of the site.
-    * The rest of the queries is focused on Bootstrap card bodies and their resizing to fit the text and stay leveled while changing the the resolution of the screen.
+    * The rest of the queries are focused on Bootstrap card bodies and their resizing to fit the text and stay leveled while changing the screen's resolution.
 None of the cards gets unevenly stretched beyond the rest of the cards while changing the resolution of the site with current content.
-    Cards sequenced to block for _small_ devices, in sequence of two cards in a row for _small_ and _medium_ devices and in sequence of four cards for _large_ and bigger devices
+    * Cards sequenced to block for extra-small devices, in the sequence of two cards in a row for small and medium devices, and four cards for large and bigger devices.
-    * The site is mainly designed for smartphones, tablets and laptops and the content might appear visualy small on screens with very high resolution.
+    * The site is mainly designed for smartphones, tablets, and laptops, and the content might appear visually small on screens with very high resolution.

-### Bugs
-* Commonly known bug with very low resolution, ca <200px causes the float of the content to the left and creates a gap on the right side of the screen.
-* Homepage features on iPad Pro don't cover the whole height of the screen.

 ### Wireframes
-- Links to wireframes bellow show the basic structure of each page on mobile device, tablet and laptop.
+- Links to wireframes below show the basic structure of each page on a mobile device, tablet, and laptop.

 1. [Wireframe Home](https://github.com/JakubKocerha/milestonep1-my-arctic-life/blob/master/readme-media/page1-project1mainhome.png)
 2. [Wireframe Why Arctic?](https://github.com/JakubKocerha/milestonep1-my-arctic-life/blob/master/readme-media/page2-projec1twhyarctic.png)
 3. [Wireframe Life](https://github.com/JakubKocerha/milestonep1-my-arctic-life/blob/master/readme-media/page3-project1life.png)
 4. [Wireframe Join-me](https://github.com/JakubKocerha/milestonep1-my-arctic-life/blob/master/readme-media/page4-project1joinme.png)

-### Debugging
+### Bugs and Debugging
+#### Bugs
+1. A commonly known bug with very low resolution, ca <200px, causes the float of the content to the left and creates a gap on the right side of the screen.
+2. Homepage features on iPad Pro don't cover the whole height of the screen.

+#### Debugging
 1. Use of _"pointer-events: none;"_ targeting _.nohover_ class
     - Issue: when hovering over the label item with text "Email Address:", :hover rule got triggered above in the input for the label "Full Name:".
     The rule _"pointer-events: none;"_ solved the problem.
 2. !important
     - Issue: default colors and box-shadows in buttons, inputs, dropdown menu, text-area.
-    Overriden with !important.
+    Overridden with !important.
 3. Carousel
     - Issue: uneven slide between carousel images impacting the layout of bordering features caused by images of uneven sizes of images.
     Solved with default editing of images into the same size.